UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     ![Desktop view on Bianca after running `module load Whisper-gui`](./img/whisper_desktop.png)

 1. Select all the data that you transferred in `wharf`, right click and copy it.
 Enter the `proj` folder, right click and paste this data into `proj` folder.
-NOTE: if you drag and drop, it will cut-paste your data insted of copy-paste.
+NOTE: if you drag and drop, it will cut-paste your data instead of copy-paste.
 (Next time you start transcribing/translating by logging in again to Bianca, you can start from this step and skip the previous one, since `proj` folder is already created.)

 1. Click on Whisper application on Desktop.
 It would look like this:
 ![whisper gui](./img/whisper-gui.png){: style="height:60%;width:60%"}